 From the survey results, it is clear that developers view the licensing process and being able to demonstrate the value of PSH compared to other energy storage technologies as the most difficult challenges.
-Environmental perception and project financing issues consistently were not amongst the most challenging.
+Environmental perception and project financing issues consistently were not amongst the most challenging, which indicates an increase in public understanding of PSH benefits and a confidence from the development community that once power purchase agreements are reached their project will be funded for construction.
+A key takeaway from the survey is that embarking on the development journey to provide this critical low-carbon resources is a risk, and without some policy or market modifications there may not be adequate long-duration energy storage capacity to meet the demand from wind and solar resources.

 Table 1.
-Ranking of seven challenges to PSH development
+Ranking of seven challenges toPSH development

-CHALLENGE RANK Licensing Process Requirements for obtaining the license 3.11 Competing Technology Demonstrating the value of PSH compared to other ES Technologies 3.11 Development timelines How long it takes to come online 3.44 Costs Comparison to other energy storage technologies (total & \$\$/kW) 3.61 Policy State or Federal policies preferring other technologies over PSH 4.38 Environmental Perception of impacts compared to other ES technologies 4.61 Project Finance From PPAs to internal business case to access to long-term capital 5.72 ecause of the many environmental and grid reliability benefits advanced PSH offers, the hydropower industry is embarking on a re-investment in the existing PSH fleet and developers are investigating dozens of new project opportunities.
-In fact, over the past decade, the PSH fleet has added roughly the same amount of capacity as lithium-ion batteries.
-In some regions, the market products and procurement policies that will support upgrades to existing projects, or investment in new, advanced technologies, need to be developed to justify additional major capital expenditures.
-We believe the future for PSH is one of sustained and potentially significant growth, if the proper policies are in place.
+CHALLENGE RANK Licensing Process Requirements for obtaining the license 3.11 Competing Technology Demonstrating the value of PSH compared to other ES Technologies 3.11 Development timelines How long it takes to come online 3.44 Costs Comparison to other energy storage technologies (total & \$\$/kW) 3.61 Policy State or Federal policies preferring other technologies over PSH 4.38 Environmental Perception of impacts compared to other ES technologies 4.61 Project Finance From PPAs to internal business case to access to long-term capital 5.72 The lower the value, the larger the p development risk. erceived ecause of the many environmental and grid reliability benefits advanced PSH offers, the hydropower industry is embarking on a re-investment in the existing PSH fleet and developers are investigating dozens of new project opportunities.
+In fact, over the past decade, the PSH fleet has added roughly the same amount of capacity as all of the lithiumion batteries combined.
+In some regions, the market products and procurement policies that will support upgrades to existing projects, or investment in new, advanced technologies, need to be developed to justify additional major capital expenditures, especially as we drive toward a low carbon electric grid.
+We believe the future for PSH is one of sustained and potentially significant growth if the proper policies are in place.